JuanEGamerYT/random-generator/README.md

 For English use generator.py

+Tested in Windows and Linux ✅
-Tested in Termux ✅
+Tested on Termux ✅
 Upgrade option ✅

 Before using Termux run "bash install.sh"
 For termux use in termux use "bash setup.sh"

-Tested in Windows and Linux ✅
-Tested on Termux ✅